pyrocko/grond/docs/source/method/index.rst

 Objective function design
 =========================

 The `objective function` gives a scalar misfit value how well the source model fits the observed data.
 A smaller misfit value is better than a large one.
 It is often called `misfit function`.
-The source model that results in the smallest values of the `objective function` is the global minimum of the misfit function optimum model.
+The source model that results in the smallest values of the :term:`objective function` is the global minimum of the misfit function optimum model.

 The objective function defines what a `model fit` is and how `good` or `poor` models are scaled with respect to others.
 Furthermore, the objective function has rules how different data sets are handled, which `Lp-norm <https://en.wikipedia.org/wiki/Lp_space>`_ is applied and how data errors are considered in optimisations.